 The economy has been a like game, one where people have built up an interwoven, towering system, full of money, profit and excess.
 It starts with a small Tower, filled with resources.
 Each player takes turns, removing resources without regard to the overall system.
 They reinvest what they have taken, to make that tower bigger with the goal to create the biggest empire possible.
 Sounds fun yeah?
 The Tower is growing, people are making money, everyone is happy.
 The only thing the players see is that growing Tower of wealth, and even though its right in front of their faces, its foundation is becoming weaker and weaker.
 They have selfishly used all the resources without regard to the overall system.
 Something about the game won’t let them stop, many could walk away rich but the game entices them to keep going.
 In the end, it all comes crashing down.
 Everything was dependent on each other…and everyone is out.
 Remind you of Jenga?
 Let’s hope there wont be a Jenga Environment that comes crashing down on us as well.
 So what to do?
-Fortunately, there’s hope with our new President.
+Fortunately, there’s hope with President Obama in office.
 People on the top floor of that Tower, all now hangin’ with everyone, at the bottom.
 So time to band together and rebuild, collectively as one.
 From Barack’s inauguration, “Starting today, we must pick ourselves up, dust ourselves off, and begin again the work of remaking America.”
 Thanks to Dan Clements for the conversation that led to the jenga analogy.

 Reading a few more articles in the WSJ, I came across this one about the Honda Fit.
 The article challenges Americans to see if they really need big, fat trucks and SUV’s.
 The article was fine, but the first post back was the entertaining bit.
 Here it is: